marklogic/marklogic-spark-connector/docs/getting-started/pyspark.md

 The [PySpark installation guide](https://spark.apache.org/docs/latest/api/python/getting_started/install.html) describes how to install PySpark.
-As noted in that guide, you will need to install Python 3 first if you do not already have it installed. [pyenv](https://github.com/pyenv/pyenv#installation) is recommended for doing so, as it simplifies installing multiple versions of Python and easily switching between them.
-You are free though to install Python 3 in any manner you wish.
+As noted in that guide, you will need to install Python 3 first if you do not already have it installed. [pyenv](https://github.com/pyenv/pyenv#installation) is a popular choice for doing so, as it simplifies installing and switching between multiple versions of Python.

 Once you have installed PySpark, run the following from a command line to ensure PySpark is installed correctly: